 “What’s your brand?
 What’s your protection?”
-Steven Weigler is a trademark attorney who gained experience in his role as a senior attorney for a Fortune 50 technology company, where he handled complex business negotiations and asset-protection cases.
+Steven Weigler is a trademark attorney who gained experience as a senior attorney for a Fortune 50 technology company, where he handled complex business negotiations and asset-protection cases.
 He was also the CEO, founder, and general counsel of an educational technology startup that developed predictive analytics to identify and help at-risk youth.
 An entrepreneur himself, Steven is passionate about helping business owners achieve their goals and receive expert, empathetic legal support.

-In this webinar presented during November’s Small Business Expo, Steven Weigler, and Cassidy Merriam, Esq. guide participants on how to economically build and protect a brand in part through securing Federal trademarks and copyright registration.
+In this webinar presented during November’s Small Business Expo, Steven Weigler and Cassidy Merriam, Esq. guide participants on how to economically build and protect a brand in part through securing Federal trademarks and copyright registration.